oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Note on Nested Data in SD-JWTs {#nested_data}

-Being JSON, an object in an SD-JWT payload MAY contain key-value pairs where the value is another object.
-In SD-JWT, the Issuer decides for each key individually, on each level of the JSON, whether the key should be selectively disclosable or not.
+Being JSON, an object in an SD-JWT payload MAY contain key-value pairs where the value is another object or objects MAY be elements in arrays.
+In SD-JWT, the Issuer decides for each claim individually, on each level of the JSON, whether the claim should be selectively disclosable or not.
 This choice can be made on each level independent from whether keys higher in the hierarchy are selectively disclosable.

-For any selectively disclosable claim, the `_sd` key containing the digest value MUST be included in the SD-JWT at the same level as the original claim.
-It follows that the `_sd` key MAY appear multiple times in an SD-JWT.
-It MAY even appear within Disclosures.
+From this it follows that the `_sd` key containing digests MAY appear multiple times in an SD-JWT, and likewise, there MAY be multiple arrays within the hierarchy with each having selectively disclosable elements.
+Digests of selectively disclosable claims MAY even appear within other Disclosures.

 The following examples illustrate some of the options an Issuer has.
 It is up to the Issuer to decide which option to use, depending on, for example, the expected use cases for the SD-JWT, requirements for privacy, size considerations, or ecosystem requirements.